MrDham/OpenTheremin_V4_with_MIDI/README.md

 ### New : Save your favourite configuration
 Version 2.0 and higher also provides the capacity to save your favourite startup configuration in EEPROM so as it persits after power OFF/ON cycle (see "Calibration and configuration saving" later in this document).

-# OpenThereminV4
-Open Source Theremin Instrument
+# Open Theremin and MIDI interface

-Schematics, printed circuit board (PCB) design, bill of materials (BOM) and Arduino UNO compatible software with MIDI support for the OpenTheremin V4

 ### Open Source Theremin based on the Arduino Platform